sethupavan12/Markdownify/examples/gallery.md

 | ![](data/ocr/websrc_testset__0200001.png) | [View preview](#websrc_testset) |
 | ![](data/ocr/wtq__csv_204-csv_719.png) | [View preview](#wtq) |
 | ![](data/ocr/wtwvqa__mit_google_image_search-000079-b1a208b2dfe6fa0eddf6789eeb5897176c2c2740.jpg) | [View preview](#wtwvqa) |

+### handnotes
+with the help of 3 simple, basic components: a diode, an inductor, and a capacitor

+- The diode is the simplest of the three.
+It allows current to flow in one direction (when the diode is in a "forward-biased" condition) but not the other, as shown in Figure 7-3.

+- The inductor, also known simply as a coil, serves many purposes related to signal and frequency manipulation.
+A coiled conductor creates a magnetic field around itself when energized with DC voltage.
+This makes the coil resist sudden or rapid changes in current.
+When running at a given amperage, if the current in the coil and the magnetic field are at equilibrium with each other.
+If the current increases, some of it is "spent" to expand the field.
+If the current decreases, some of the energy in the magnetic field is "returned" to the conductor, maintaining the original current for a brief moment.
+Delaying these current changes creates the damping/smoothing effect shown in Fig. 7-4.

+- The capacitor serves a similar purpose, only working with voltage instead of current.
+A capacitor stores a charge, like a tiny battery.
+When one leg is connected to a signals line and the other to ground, the signal can be smoothed.
+Figure 7-5 demonstrates the output of a full-wave bridge rectifier with and without a capacitor across the output.

+Astute readers have likely already pieced together the flywheel circuit, but I will continue with the explanation for the sake of completeness.
+The signal coming out of the switching transistor is a jagged, interrupted waveform, sometimes plenty of voltage and current, sometimes none.
+The capacitor soaks up nearly all of the voltage fluctuation, leaving a relatively flat output at a lower voltage, and the inductor performs the same task for the intermittent current.
+The final piece of the puzzle is the diode, which allows there to be a complete circuit so that current is free to flow out when the transistor is off and the current is being driven by the capacitor and inductor.
+Its one-way nature prevents a short to ground when the transistor is on, which would render the whole circuit non-functional.

+With a solid understanding of the buck converter converters pulled together, tomorrow will see an investigation of their application in constant-current LED drivers such as the FemtoBuck.

+Fig 8 - Achieving Constant-Current Behavior with Buck Converters 2-18-24

+Most power supplies are constant voltage.
+120V AC from the wall is stepped down to 12 or 5 or whatever else, and then rectified to DC.
+That voltage level cannot change, but the current will settle at whatever amount the circuit naturally pulls.

+The rapid switching of the buck converter obviously switches both the voltage & current.
+Assuming the PWM signal is coming from some type of microcontroller, it's fairly simple to adjust this based on just about any factor ever.
+There ICs, like the Diodes, Inc. AL8960 that the FemtoBuck is based on can somehow detect voltage (or current in this case) and manage the switching without a controller.
+I cannot comprehend how that part works.
+Maybe I'll figure that out but for now it really isn't relevant.

+Buck converters require at least a few volts of headroom, so I won't be able to run the lamp with a 5V supply.
+The next larger size that's conveniently available is 12V.
+I'm concerned that because the FemtoBuck doesn't directly control the voltage, it will over-volt the LED panel.<|end_of_box|>

 ### ASCII_art